estruyf/blog-content/content/posts/2020-10-12-dev-hack-simple-caching-in-node-js-azure-functions.md

 For Azure Function created with C#, you can use the good old [memory cache](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/memory?view=aspnetcore-3.1).
 When your function is already warmed up, and processed data once, you can return results much quicker.

-{{< blockquote type="Important" text="Memory cache is per instance, so when running on a consumption plan, and when it scales to multiple instances, the memory cache needs to rebuild itself.
+{{< blockquote type="important" text="Memory cache is per instance, so when running on a consumption plan, and when it scales to multiple instances, the memory cache needs to rebuild itself.
 If you run on a massive scale, it's better to use a distributed caching system." >}}

 ## But what with Node.js?